Reduced symplectic homology and string topology: Bialgebra structure on reduced symplectic homology

-Let $W$ be a Weinstein domain of dimension $2n$ with strongly $R$-essential skeleton.
-We fix an $R$-essential Morse function $K$, a Morse-Smale gradient-like vector field for $K$, continuation data from $-K$ to $K$, and denote this entire set of data by $\cD$. \emph{Shifted reduced homology}
+Let $W$ be a strongly $R$-essential Weinstein domain of dimension $2n$.
+We fix an $R$-essential Morse function $K$, a Morse-Smale gradient-like vector field for $K$, continuation data from $-K$ to $K$, and denote this entire set of data by $\cD$. \emph{Shifted reduced symplectic homology}